8 Walkthrough 2: Approaching gradebook data from a data science perspective

 8.5 Load packages

-As mentioned in the “Foundational Skills” chapter, begin by loading the libraries that will be used.
-We will load the {tidyverse} package used in Walkthrough 1 in Chapter 7.
-This chapter has an example of using the {readxl} package to read and import Excel spreadsheets—file types are very common in the education field.
-We will also use the {janitor} package (Firke, 2023) for the first time. {janitor} provides a number of functions related to cleaning and preparing data.
+Begin by loading the libraries used in this analysis.
+Among others, you’ll use the {tidyverse} package used in Walkthrough 1 in Chapter 7.
+You’ll also use the {readxl} package to read and import Excel spreadsheets, which are very common file types in the education field.
+Finally, you’ll use the {janitor} package (Firke, 2024), which provides functions for cleaning and preparing data.

-Make sure you have installed the packages in R on your computer before starting (for an overview and some instructions, see the “Packages” section of the “Foundational Skills” chapter).
-Load the libraries, as they must be loaded each time we start a new project.
+Make sure you have installed the packages in R on your computer before starting.
+For more on how to do this, see the “Packages” section of the “Foundational Skills” chapter.

 8.6 Import data

-In Appendix A, we recommended the use of .csv
+In Appendix A, it’s recommended to use .csv

 files, or comma-separated values files, when working with datasets in R. This is because .csv

-files, with the .csv file extension, are common in the digital world.
+files, with the .csv file extension, are common in the data science world.
 They are “plain text”—they tend to be faster when imported, do not have formatting, and are generally easier to deal with than Excel files.

 However, data won’t always come in your preferred file format.
 Fortunately, R can import a variety of data file types.
-This walkthrough imports an Excel file because these file types, with the .xlsx
+In this walkthrough, you’ll import an Excel file.
+You’re likely to encounter these file types, with the .xlsx

 or .xls

-extensions, are very likely to be encountered in the K–12 education world.
-We’ll show you two ways to import the gradebook dataset.
-The first uses a file path, and the second uses the here()
+Next, you’ll explore two ways to import the gradebook dataset.
+The first uses a file path and the second uses the here()

 8.6.1 Import using a file path

-function of the {readxl} package to find and read the data of the desired file.
+function of the {readxl} package to find and read data in the desired file.
 Note the file path that read_excel()

-takes to find the simulated dataset file named ExcelGradeBook.xlsx
+uses to find the simulated dataset named ExcelGradeBook.xlsx

-, which sits in a folder on your computer if you have downloaded it.
+, which sits in a folder on your computer where you downloaded it.
 The function getwd()

-will help locate your current working directory.
-This tells where on the computer R is currently working with files.
+helps you locate your current working directory.
+This location is where R is currently working with files.

 For example, an R user on Linux or Mac might see their working directory as: /home/username/Desktop